vicnett/dotfiles/README.md

 and if there's an existing file, it errors out unless you give it the `force` option.

-I've set the `force` option only on the files that gave me issues in the test Docker environment, and I'm reluctant to setting it globally.
-If you run into such issues, you can selectively add `force: true` in `install.conf.yaml` and then re-run the playbook with `ansible-playbook ansible/playbook.yml`.
+I haven't set the `force` option on any file, and I'd prefer to keep it that way unless/until Dotbot adds a feature to backup the files instead of destroying them.
+If you encounter such issues, you can selectively add `force: true` in `install.conf.yaml` and then re-run the playbook with `ansible-playbook ansible/playbook.yml`.

 I might see if I can contribute a "backup file if exists" feature to Dotbot and use it instead, but there's years-old open issues about such a feature on that